-Enter and discover the monuments of Granada: churches, museums and most relevant places of interest that you can visit in the enchanted city.
-Find all the information you need about the city’s cultural heritage and other places of tourist interest.
+Enter and discover the monuments of Granada: churches, museums and most relevant tourists attractions that you can visit in the enchanted city.
+Find all the information you need about the city’s cultural heritage and other sights.
 We’ll help you find out about opening hours, photographs, history, tickets and prices, telephone numbers and how to get there.
 We will also show you how to buy your tickets to the Alhambra or even to the Hispanic Muslim monuments.

 Table of contents

 - 4 The Royal Chapel

 - 8 Church of Santa Ana

 - 13 Max Moreau’s Carmen